Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 Due to Madrid’s forward options, Negredo never played for the first team and instead made a name for himself at Sevilla.
 His form then earned him a move to Manchester City before returning to Spain with Valencia.

-He has since played for Middlesbrough, Besiktas and Al-Nasr Dubai SC before recently returning to Spain to join newly-promoted Cadiz.
+He has since played for Middlesbrough, Besiktas and Al-Nasr Dubai SC before returning to Spain to join newly-promoted Cadiz in 2020 and helping them avoid relegation.

 Along with Marcelo, Benzema is the only player still at Real Madrid.